FaustoS88/Token2022_Creator/README.md

 ### Error Handling and Network Load Management
 - Dynamic compute unit price adjustment based on network conditions
-- Automatic retry mechanism for failed transactions
+- Automatic retry mechanism for failed transactions (prompting for compute price increase if needed)
 - Graceful handling of increased gas fees during high network load
 - Progressive scaling of compute units to ensure transaction success
 - Real-time monitoring of transaction status and network congestion
+- **All errors, warnings, and info are printed via Winston logger with timestamps and log levels for clarity**

 ## Security Notes